istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 possibility that you will detect the forbidden access.
 1. To access `mongo1.composedb.com` from your cluster.

-Now suppose that the attackers manage to break into one of the pods of application **A**.
-The attackers try to use the compromised pod to perform the forbidden access.
+Now suppose that the attackers manage to break into one of the pods of application **A**, and try to use the compromised pod to perform the forbidden access.

 First, let's see which attacker's goals it is possible for you to thwart: